 - A focus on skills for independent living, including nutrition and meal planning, cooking and food preparation skills, dining etiquette, shopping and purchasing, and home maintenance tasks to prepare students to manage or at least contribute to the running of a household

 - Our unique Real Economy program teaches personal financial management through the use of real cash, ‘earned’ through work placements.
-Note that the Real Economy program fee is charged to student accounts
+Note that the Real Economy program fee is charged to family supplied debit cards

 - Home Ec units teaches and practices important skills such as sewing, laundry, first aid, etc.